MarcoTz/tv-menu/doc/config.md

 sections begin.
 Here, the following keys are supported

 - `background:Color` - The background color of the window, defaults to black
+- `text-color:Color` - The text color of the window, this does not apply to, defaults to white entries
+- `padding:f32` - The padding of the window, defaults to `0`

 ### `[Entries]`